AlaskaAirlines/auro-flightline/demo/dotCompliance.md

 [Change of Gauge flights](https://www.travelweekly.com/Mark-Pestronk/Agents-must-identify-change-of-gauge-services)  are flights with the same flight number, but with an equipment swap at an intermediate stop.

-<auro-alerts information>Change of Gauge flights are a pain point for guests with physical disabilities whom may not expect to need to depart the aircraft.
+<auro-alerts information>Change of Gauge flights are a pain point for guests with physical disabilities who may not expect to need to depart the aircraft.
 Even with the physical change of planes, these flights are still considered Direct.
 Qantas runs a COG JFK-SYD.</auro-alerts>

 ## Nonstop (SEAEWR)